 I can see how this would be invaluable information for someone whose car was stolen with the tracker inside or for a lost senior driver or new driver.

-My daughter got lost at night in an unfamiliar part of town when she was a new driver (and there was no such thing as GPS yet), and we had to hunt her down via her recollection of the landmarks she had passed (we found her, but having a tracker would have made it so much less worrisome!).
+Years ago my daughter got lost at night in an unfamiliar part of town when she was a new driver (and there was no such thing as GPS yet), and we had to hunt her down via her recollection of the landmarks she had passed (we found her, but having her real-time location data would have made it so much less worrisome!).

 Family1st Tracker Pros And Cons

 - Easy to activate and set up are amongst one of it’s best features.